 Mixed Competition The Department has received several questions regarding how APP guidance relates to the standards for mixed competition reviews.
 It is important to clarify that the regulations surrounding mixed competition for participation interscholastic sports pursuant to Commissioner’s Regulation §135.4(c)(7)(ii)(c) remain the same.
 However, the physical tests to be used under that regulation will be updated and will also follow the President’s Physical Fitness Test.
 The Mixed Competition Guidelines are currently under review at the Department and further communication will follow in the near future.
 Please note: In mixed competition review, the fitness scores are not intended to be qualifying or disqualifying scores.
 The scores that appear in the chart are not absolute requirements for the panel.
 The scores only provide a reference for the panel to consider.
 If the scores of the student differ from the standards, the panel should assess the significance of that difference.
 For further clarification on the New York State Education Department Commissioner’s Regulations for Physical Education and Athletics please contact the Office of Curriculum and Instruction at (518) 474-5922.
 For inquiries specific to competition governance you may wish to contact the New York State Public High School Athletic Association (NYSPHSAA) at (518) 690-0771 and/or toll-free at (866) 598-2816.

-NYSED Office of Professions-Athletic Training - Athletic training is the application of the principles and procedures for managing athletic injuries.
-This includes preconditioning, conditioning, and reconditioning activities.
-Athletic trainers work under the supervision of licensed physicians to provide services to individuals who have suffered athletic injuries.
+NYSED Office of Professions-Athletic Training - Athletic trainers work under the supervision of licensed physicians to provide services to individuals who have suffered athletic injuries.
+At athletic events, athletic trainers provide emergency care and first aid to individuals who have sustained an athletic injury, evaluate athletic injuries, and make referrals to appropriate medical professionals.
 Certified athletic trainers manage athletic injuries and illnesses such as sprains, strains, contusions, and post-surgical reconditioning.
 Athletic trainers may: identify factors that may contribute to athletic injury and eliminate them before an injury occurs, develop appropriate fitness and training programs.
 At athletic events, athletic trainers provide emergency care and first aid to individuals who have sustained an athletic injury, evaluate athletic injuries, and make referrals to appropriate medical personnel.

 National Athletic Trainers Association (NATA) - The National Athletic Trainers’ Association is the professional membership association for certified athletic trainers and others who support the athletic training profession.
 Health Issues.
 It provides information on many health topics.